-- During this period the employee will participate in performance evaluations both of an informal and formal nature.
-Factors considered include, but are not limited to, quality and quantity of work, ability to learn, initiative, attendance/punctuality, conduct, and performance evaluations.
-As the period progresses it may be determined that the evaluation process should be extended up to, but not to exceed, an additional six (6) months.
-Should this occur, documentation concerning the extended process shall be completed by the Department Head and forwarded to the Town Manager for approval. - □ Completion of this initial period by an employee shall not be considered to mean that the Town is obligated in any way to continue employment, nor does it mean that there is an agreement between the Town and the employee for continued employment. - □ For contract employees, such as the Town Manager, the evaluation process shall be a composite of the Town Board members' individual written and informal evaluations.
+For contract employees, such as the Town Manager, the evaluation process shall be a composite of the Town Board members' individual written and informal evaluations.
 The Town Board members may contact individual employees for the employees' perspective on the performance of the Town Manager.
-Comments by employees shall be anonymous if the employee so requests.
+Comments by employees shall be anonymous if the employee so requestsestablished by the Town Board, and may enlist the Town Clerk to assist with the evaluation process.
 Once each individual Board Member has completed their evaluation, the results shall be provided to the Mayor who shall make a written report of the composite results.
 The Board shall then meet with the Manager in Executive Session at the earliest convenience of the Town Board to discuss the results of the evaluation.
 A written report shall be provided to the Town Manager and a copy placed in the contract employee's personnel file.